Skip to main content

 3. You Don’t Need to Bring a Bike With You.

 Can’t you fit all the family’s bicycles in your car?
 No worries!
 There are plenty of places to hire cycles if you are not bringing your own.
-Carsington water has a cycle hire centre, and at Derwent Reservoir, bikes can be hired from Fairholmes visitor centre.
+Carsington Water has a cycle hire centre, and bikes can be hired from Fairholmes Visitor Centre at Derwent Reservoir.

 Hassop Station, located along the Monsal trail, offers a choice of cycles for hire, including electric bikes.
-Electric bikes are becoming more popular and allow groups of different abilities to experience the same trails.
+Electric bikes are becoming more popular, allowing groups of different abilities to experience the same trails.

 Peak District Holiday Cottages

-Many accommodation providers in Derbyshire and Peak District are keen to welcome cyclists.
+Many accommodation providers in Derbyshire and the Peak District are keen to welcome cyclists.
 Several accommodation providers have secure cycle storage and washing facilities, which is ideal if you bring your own cycles.
-Holiday Cottages for cyclists should have enough bathrooms for hot showers or baths for soaking tired legs after a day pedalling the trails in all weathers.
+Holiday Cottages for cyclists should have enough bathrooms for hot showers or baths to soak tired legs after a day pedalling the trails in all weathers.

-If you are hiring cycles, there are often better rates for longer hire periods, and it is worth asking if they can deliver direct to your holiday accommodation.
-Most accommodation providers will also be able to point you in the direction of cycle shops if needed.
-Many will have an attachable tug-along for infants or baby carriages, even dog boxes available to hire.
+If you are hiring cycles, there are often better rates for longer hire periods, and it is worth asking if they can deliver directly to your holiday accommodation.
+Most accommodation providers can also point you toward cycle shops if needed.
+Many will have an attachable tug-along for infants or baby carriages, and even dog boxes are available to hire.

 Owners like Derwent House, who are happy to welcome cyclists, will have a store of good advice on routes, places to visit, the best pubs and cafes on the trails, etc. Feel free to ask them when enquiring.
 They’ll be happy to help!